SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-4-2-complex-conditions-exam-problems/exam-problems/on-time-for-the-exam/on-time-for-the-exam.md

 - "**Late**", if the student arrives **later** compared to the exam starting time.
 - "**On time**", if the student arrives **exactly** at the exam starting time or up to 30 minutes earlier.
-- "**Early**", if the student arrives more than 30 minutes **befire** the exam starting time.
+- "**Early**", if the student arrives more than 30 minutes **before** the exam starting time.

-If the sturent arrives with more than one minute difference compared to the exam starting time, print on the next row:
+If the student arrives with more than one minute difference compared to the exam starting time, print on the next row:

 - "**mm minutes before the start**" for arriving less than an hour earlier.
 - "**hh:mm hours before the start**" for arriving 1 hour or more earlier.
 Always print minutes using 2 digits, for example "1:05".